777arc/textbook/content/filters.rst

 Intro to Pulse Shaping
 *************************

 We will briefly introduce a very interesting topic within DSP, pulse shaping.
-We will consider the topic in depth in its own chapter later.
-It is worth mentioning alongside filtering because both grapple with honing signals efficiently for transmission and study.
+We will consider the topic in depth in its own chapter later, see :ref:`pulse-shaping-chapter`.
+It is worth mentioning alongside filtering because pulse shaping is ultimately a type of filter, used for a specific purpose, with special properties.

 As we learned, digital signals use symbols to represent one or more bits of information.
 We use a digital modulation scheme like ASK, PSK, QAM, FSK, etc., to modulate a carrier so information can be sent wirelessly.
 When we simulated QPSK in the :ref:`modulation-chapter` chapter, we only simulated one sample per symbol, i.e., each complex number we created was one of the points on the constellation--it was one symbol.
 In practice we normally generate multiple samples per symbol, and the reason has to do with filtering.